anandamous/OpenSCADLEGO/README.md

 - PLA’s slight shrinkage and layer adhesion variability required stud\_rescale trials from 1.00 to 1.1; 1.05 delivered reliable results.

-- I have not tried PETG and ABS, but they also may need different scaling factors due to the nature of the materials.

 **Structural Trade‑offs:**

 - Hollow tubes significantly increase vertical strength but will obstruct stud inserts.